 She also holds an MSc in International Marketing, jointly awarded by a cooperation of five European Universities (Athens University of Economics and Business, Greece; University of Leicester, UK; Radboud University, Nijmegen School of Management, Holland; University of Minho, Portugal; Cornivus University of Budapest, Hungary).
 Her dissertation was on: "The Presence of Greek Companies in International Trade Shows: Preparation, Organization, Evaluation of Performance & Implications".
 She graduated first in her class.

 She is currently the Class Coordinator for the Strategic Marketing in an International Context module (Year 3) and the International Business Management Honours class.
-She also teaches Strategic Global Marketing in the MSc in International Marketing programme. has also been nominated by her students for the University of Strathclyde Teaching Excellence Award.
+She also teaches Strategic Global Marketing in the MSc in International Marketing programme.

 Her experience also includes teaching across a range of undergraduate and postgraduate classes, such as for instance in core, introductory Marketing (undergraduate level) or advanced International Marketing classes (postgraduate level), as well as extensive experience in the design and assessment of a range of modules, such as Business Studies, Consuming & Communicating Brands, Critical Thinking in Marketing, Marketing Communications, Marketing Management, Marketing Strategy and Understanding Brands.